 At Paris P. Eliades Law Firm, LLC, we are committed to New Jersey families.
 Our compassionate firm understands that issues related to children and parenting may be very emotional for those involved.
 Everyone wants what is best for the child, but that does not always mean that parties agree on what that means.
 Child custody, visitation, and relocation are just some of the topics that parents need to address after a divorce and those factors can be too much for some.
 Our committed attorneys are ready to guide you through tough times.
 With years of experience related to children and parenting issues, Paris P. Eliades Law Firm, LLC is focused on helping New Jersey clients come to the best conclusion to their legal matter.
 Our clients have always benefited from our dedication and passion.
-If you need quality legal services and a law firm that is dedicated to the personalized attention New Jersey deserves, call Paris P. Eliades Law Firm, LLC for a consultation.
+If you need quality legal services and a law firm that is dedicated to the personalized attention New Jersey deserves, contact Paris P. Eliades Law Firm, LLC for a consultation today.

 Adoption is a powerful vehicle by which families can provide a loving home and a bright future for children.
 These parents and families selflessly open their lives and hearts to children in need of a home, enduring an often overwhelming process to do so.
-Adoption is a complicated law matter and people who face the process have a lot to consider.
+Adoption is a complicated legal matter and people who face the process have a lot to consider.
 Paris P. Eliades is ready to guide you through the process and help your growing family.

 In the United States, divorce is a reality of life.
 Over 50% of marriages end in divorce and when one involves children of any age, the resulting change can have profound effects.
-Many times, this law matter is highly emotional and often disputed.
+Many times, this legal matter is highly emotional and often disputed.
 Both parents have worked hard to have a positive relationship with their children and the idea of sharing a child’s time is too much for some.
 It is crucial that these matters are handled quickly, efficiently, and with the guidance of a skilled legal professional.

 In New Jersey, parents are responsible for financially supporting their children.
 There is no fixed age when support ends.
-It can extend through college and beyond in some cases.
+It can extend through college and beyond, in some cases.
 Parents can adjust or terminate child support when their child reaches the age of 19 or becomes financially independent through the court declaring the child emancipated.
 The court has the authority to order parents to financially support their children.